arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Add Web Site to the Traffic Manager_

-	> **Speaking Point:** This ensures that no mather where you are in the world, you are going to always hit the datacenter closest to your location.
+	> **Speaking Point:** This ensures that no matter where you are in the world, you are going to always hit the datacenter closest to your location.

-1. Switch to **ClipMeme** site and show were are you served from.
+1. Switch to **ClipMeme** site and show where you are served from.

 ---

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how to easelly create a development environment upfront.
-Use some of the new Visual Studio Features to create beautifull modern Web Applications, backup and restore them, deploy them to staging for Testing, then onto production and scale it World wide.
+In this demo, you saw how to easily create a development environment upfront.
+Use some of the new Visual Studio Features to create beautiful modern Web Applications, backup and restore them, deploy them to staging for Testing, then onto production and scale it worldwide.